The biology of narcissism and the case for research

 Passive: the activists are pushed back by the police

-Passively-motivated behaviour is a commonplace phenomenon such that, on one level, it is a matter of putting a name to something with which we are all familiar.
+Passively motivated behaviour is a commonplace phenomenon such that, on one level, it is a matter of putting a name to something with which we are all familiar.
 Put at its simplest, passive motivation works to produce or influence, for your benefit, someone else’s behaviour, rather than your own.
-It might lead merely to bragging, seeking to impress, or some might tend to ingratiate themselves with a superior at work, but it’s a matter of degree.
+It might lead merely to bragging, seeking to impress, or some might tend to ingratiate themselves with a superior at work, but it is a matter of degree.
 Abusive, manipulative relationships, though complex in their psychological origins, are manifestations of passive motivation.
 We tend to focus on the details – the gaslighting, guilt-tripping, deception, transference of blame etc. – and yet a common thread lies in the underlying motivation to influence or control the behaviour of the victim for the benefit of the manipulator.

-It might be tempting to argue that manipulating others is simply another way of achieving one’s goals but this suggestion fails in the parsimony it strives for; it attributes a degree of sophistication to the infant personality that would be quite inexplicable.
+It might be tempting to argue that manipulating others is simply another way of achieving one’s goals, but this suggestion fails in the parsimony it strives for; it attributes a degree of sophistication to the infant personality that would be quite inexplicable.

 open/close the section on Intellect Type